shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-linux-servers-to-azure-hol3-ex1.md

     ![Screenshot of the Azure Migrate portal blade.
 Under 'Azure Migrate: Server Assessment' the value for 'discovered servers' is '5'.](Images/updt-dscsvrdnews.png "Discovered servers")

-### Task 2: Review your on-prem Hyper-V Linux Server and OSS DB.
+### Task 2: Review your on-prem Hyper-V Linux Server and OSS DB

 1. Go to **Start** button in the VM, search for **Hyper-V Manager** there and select it.